jh3nd3rs0n/jargyle/README.md

 -   Limit bandwidth
 -   Configure sockets

-**DISCLAIMER**: Although Jargyle has been tested continuously, it has yet to be tested in a real world setting.
-If you have thought about using Jargyle or have used Jargyle at some point, whether you continue to use it or not, please let me know by email at `j0n4th4n.h3nd3rs0n@gmail.com`.
-Any feedback would be welcomed.
-If you have found an issue with Jargyle or its documentation, please post the issue on GitHub.
-There might be others experiencing the same issue as you are.

 **IMPLEMENTATION DETAIL**: Jargyle uses multiple threads for handling client connections.
 Under Java 19, it can use virtual threads instead of OS threads.
 To enable the use of virtual threads under Java 19, add the command line option `--enable-preview` to environment variable `JARGYLE_OPTS`

 ```bash